Eurozone Mortgage Rates 2026: Member-Country Benchmarks vs ECB Deposit Rate

 Historical spread vs. ECB deposit rate

 The Eurozone shows the cleanest transmission of any major economy.
-The spread between 10-year fixed mortgages and the ECB deposit rate has averaged roughly 1.3 percentage points since 2015, with two notable departures:
+The spread between the weighted member-country mortgage basket and the ECB deposit rate has averaged roughly 1.3 percentage points since 2015, with two notable departures:

 By mid-2026 the spread has normalised.
 The chart above shows the full path.